 The app caused uproar at the back end of last year, after it was announced that it would be launching with various controversial features.
 But the app’s owners, Julia Cordray and Nicole McCullough, made significant tweaks to their programme following the negative backlash.

 Online review sites such as Glassdoor and TripAdvisor play a large role in today’s society.
 These sites allow people to determine which goods or services to use.
 However, there was widespread outrage that ‘Peeple’ would allow for defamatory remarks and cyber bullying, with nobody exempt.

-‘Peeple’ has been dubbed the “Yelp for human beings”, allowing people to give reviews and comments about people they have come across.
-Initially, it was set to have a star-rating between one and five, as well as a 48-hour time limit so people affected by the content in question can “work it out with the user” before the post went live.
+‘Peeple’ has been dubbed the “Yelp for human beings”.
+It allows people to give reviews and comments about people they have come across.
+Initially, it was set to have a star-rating between one and five.
+In addition, there was a 48-hour time limit.
+This meant that people affected by the content in question can “work it out with the user” before the post went live.

-Following the negative criticism, these two features have been removed by the owners.
-Controversially, however, a purchasable element ‘The Truth License’ will still allow users to access everything that has been written about somebody on ‘Peeple’, including comments which haven’t been approved.
+Following the negative criticism, the owners have removed these two features.
+Controversially, however, there is a purchasable element called ‘The Truth License’.
+This will still allow users to access everything that has been written about somebody on ‘Peeple’.
+Questionably, this includes comments which haven’t been approved.